elfredpagan/site/elfredpagan.com/content/blog/apns_elixir.md

   ...
 ```
-One interesting thing here is that I conver elixir strings to char lists.
+One interesting thing here is that I convert Elixir strings to char lists.
 We
-use Erlang's SSL functionality and it expects character lists as inputs.
+use Erlang's SSL library and it expects character lists as inputs.

-When we call `Connection.start_link` the `init` method gets called.
+When we call `Connection.start_link` the `init` method gets called back by OTP.
 I implement
 it as follows:
 ```
 def init(state) do